Master of Arts in Financial Economics

 Assistant Professor of Economics

-Dr. Lin teaches Microeconomics, Macroeconomics, Financial Economics, Money and Capital Markets, Macroeconomic Policies, and Econometrics.
+Yu Peng Lin, Ph.D. teaches Microeconomics, Macroeconomics, Financial Economics, Money and Capital Markets, Macroeconomic Policies, and Econometrics.
 Lin's research and publications have dealt with employee compensation strategies, human resource management, and productivity.
-He has published three textbooks and and many research articles appearing in academic journals such as Industrial Relations and British Journal of Industrial Relations.
+He has published three textbooks and many research articles appearing in academic journals such as Industrial Relations and British Journal of Industrial Relations.
 He is currently doing research in the area of top executive compensation in an international context, the relationship between managerial compensation and firm survival, and information asymmetry.
-He holds a B.A. degree (International Trade) from Tunghai University, M.S.
-(Finance) from University of Colorado, and M.A and Ph.D. degrees (Economics) from the State University of New York at Buffalo.
+He holds a Bachelor of Arts (International Trade) from Tunghai University, a Master of Science (Finance) from University of Colorado, and a Master of Arts and doctoral degrees (Economics) from the State University of New York at Buffalo.
 He joined the University in 2011

 Chris Rakovalis was born and raised in Detroit, Michigan.
 In 1991, he finished his undergraduate degree in logistics from Wayne State University in Detroit.
 At Detroit Mercy he finished his Masters of Science in Business Administration in 1996, and then he attained a Masters of Arts in Financial Economics in 2008.
 Rakovalis has held management and supervisory positions at various logistics firms.
 Most recently, since 1997, he had held several positions at Ford Motor Company in Dearborn, Michigan.
 Currently, he is a certified Six Sigma Black Belt and inventory planning specialist supervisor at Ford where he oversees operations of two manufacturing facilities in metro Detroit.